 Things to do nearby

-At the bottom of the hill you can see the protectors chapel.
-It is very popular among Tibetans.
+At the bottom of the hill, you can see the Nechung Oracle protectors chapel.
+The Oracle plaid an important role in the religious life of Tibetan lamas.
+The chapel is very popular among Tibetans.

 It is a 2-store building with several chapels and the large terrace with the view on both the Drepung Monastery and the city of Lhasa.

 You can buy barley beer before entering the chapel and offer it to the protectors.